albertjseo/albertjseo/README.md

-- 👋 Hi, I’m @albertjseo
-- 👀 I’m interested in exploring computational biology
-- 🎓 I’m currently enrolled in a M.Eng Bioengineering program
+## About Me
+Hello!
+I am Albert J. Seo.
+I'm a research scientist/engineer who is interested in exploring computational biology.
+I have 4+ years of experience in an immunology research lab which has helped me developed a passionate, mature, and responsible approach for biomedical research in a technology advancing setting.